 The IPSF health and wellness initiative exists to ensure that each child in every IUSD school receives high quality school health services, regardless of their health insurance status or ability to pay.
 Since 2005, IPSF has maintained the health and wellness initiative as a high priority, so that all IUSD students can thrive and succeed in school.

 A mounting body of evidence has established links between comprehensive school health programs and educational outcomes, indicating that healthier students attend school more often, perform better academically and are significantly less likely to engage in high-risk behaviors.

 IPSF is working with IUSD, health experts, and community leaders to implement a comprehensive program to foster healthy and health-literate students.
 Current objectives include:

 Increasing nursing staff at IUSD school sites.
-School nurses oversee the health of more than 32,000 IUSD students.
-In the 2014-2015 school year, IUSD’s has a staffing level of 13 IUSD school nurses and a student to nurse ratio of 2500:1.
-This effort is made possible through ongoing support from Hoag Hospital Irvine.
+School nurses oversee the health of more than 36,000 IUSD students.
+In the 2019-2020 school year, IUSD maintained a staffing level of 17 IUSD school nurses and a student to nurse ratio of 2500:1.
+This effort is made possible through ongoing support from Hoag Community Benefits Grant.

 Supporting Athletic Trainers for IUSD Athletic Programs.
-Thanks to generous support from Hoag Orthopedic Institute, IPSF is providing support for 4 athletic trainers in the 2015-2016 school year.
+Thanks to generous support from Hoag Orthopedic Institute, IPSF is providing support for athletic trainers at each of the five comprehensive high schools.
 The major focus of the Athletic Trainer Service will be to identify risk factors, prevent injuries, provide appropriate medical treatment, including rehabilitative services and referral support, and detect and correct health problems directly related to athletic performance, such as concussion risks.